kimo7723/DevOps-project1/README.md

 ## Kubernetes Deployment

-The containers are deployed to a Kubernetes cluster managed by k3s and configured using Ansible.
+The containers are deployed to a Kubernetes cluster managed by k3s .

+- `backend-deployment.yaml` - Backend Kubernetes deployment manifest
+- `frontend-deployment.yaml` - Frontend Kubernetes deployment manifest

+## CI/CD

+Jenkins is used to implement CI/CD pipelines for configure the environment, building, testing and deploying the application via ansible playbooks.

+- `Jenkinsfile` - Declarative Jenkins pipeline

 - `inventory.yml` - Ansible inventory file
 - `ansible.cfg` - Ansible configuration
 - `docker-k3s-setup.yml` - Playbook to install Docker and k3s
 - `playbook.yml` - Main playbook to deploy containers

-## CI/CD

-Jenkins is used to implement CI/CD pipelines for building, testing and deploying the application.

-- `Jenkinsfile` - Declarative Jenkins pipeline
-- `backend-deployment.yaml` - Backend Kubernetes deployment manifest
-- `frontend-deployment.yaml` - Frontend Kubernetes deployment manifest

-The Jenkins pipeline builds Docker images, pushes them to Docker Hub, and deploys them to the Kubernetes cluster on each commit.
+The Jenkins pipeline builds Docker images, pushes them to Docker Hub, and deploys them to the Kubernetes cluster via ansible on each commit.

 ## Additional Files